Skip to main content

 2. Welding Safety Gloves

-Properly fitted gloves improve welding equipment safety and reduce the risk of burns and abrasions.
+Properly fitted hand protection gloves improve welding equipment safety and reduce the risk of burns and abrasions.

 3. Welding Safety Wear for Eye and Face Protection

-When welding, it's important to protect your eyes and face.
-Being near bright arcs and moving objects can seriously hurt you.
+You should protect your eyes and face when you weld.
+Being near bright arcs, and moving objects can seriously hurt you.
 The right head protection helmet provides full-face protection against UV rays, and sparks.

 • Auto-darkening welding helmets adjust lens shade automatically to protect against bright flashes.